HalilT9/Credit-Risk-Classification-System/README.md

 * `*.pkl`: Serialized model files.

 ## 6. Evaluation Metrics & Visualizations (Requirement Mapping)
-In accordance with the project requirements, the following visualizations are provided in the `Credıt Rısk Classıfıcatıon Usıng Machıne Learnıng Technıques.pdf` and `Project.ipynb`:
+In accordance with the project requirements, the following visualizations are provided in the `credit_risk_classification_presentation.pdf` and `Project.ipynb`:

 * **Quantitative Metrics:**
     * Full `Classification Report` (Precision, Recall, F1-Score) is available in the Notebook.